Stochastic estimates for the thin-film equation with thermal noise: Proof of Proof of the form of the counterterm

 We now convolve with $\psi_t$ and evaluate at $0$, take the expectation, and treat the four terms on the right hand side of the above expression separately.
-For (i) and (ii), we can simply apply the bounds from~\cref{thm:main} (note that $|f_0+f_1|=2\alpha$, $|f_0|=\alpha$ and $|f_1+g_{(0,1)}|=\alpha+1$) to obtain
+For (i) and (ii), we can simply apply the bounds from~\cref{thm:main}, noting that $|f_0+f_1|=2\alpha$, $|f_0|=\alpha$ and $|f_1+g_{(0,1)}|=\alpha+1$ and that~\cref{thm:main} holds true locally uniformly in $a_0<1$, to obtain